Maziua raid: Aftermath

 Due to Maziua's extreme remoteness, news about the raid only reached the Mozambiquan capital Lourenço Marques four months later, on 15 December 1914.
 The attack caused a diplomatic scandal, and the Portuguese government accused Germany of aggressive warmongering.
 The German central government accepted full responsibility, and offered an official apology.
 Meanwhile, Paul von Lettow-Vorbeck, commander of the German Schutztruppe, concentrated more troops along the Mozambiquan border.
 He moved one company of regular colonial troops and 800 Angoni Ruga-Ruga auxiliaries to the area to dissuade the Portuguese from carrying out reprisals.
 Tensions remained high due to the raid, and Weck became "infamous" for his actions.
-Soon after his raid against Maziua, Weck again violated Portuguese neutrality to capture the British hunter Piet Pretorius who camped south of the Ruvuma, though Pretorius managed to escape.
+Soon after his raid against Maziua, Weck again violated Portuguese neutrality to capture the South African hunter Piet Pretorius who camped south of the Ruvuma, though Pretorius managed to escape.

 Though military clashes between German and Portuguese soldiers continued in Africa from 1914 to 1915, most notably in Angola, Portugal officially remained neutral until 1916.
-It then entered the war on the side of the Allies, and took part in the fighting for German East Africa.
-The Portuguese military suffered heavy losses in the East African Campaign, and northern Mozambique was devastated by a German invasion in the war's latter stages.

-In 1928, the Portuguese government officially demanded monetary reparations from Germany for the attack on Maziua, namely 275,000 Reichsmark.
+It then entered the war on the side of the Allies, and took part in the fighting in German East Africa.
+Portuguese forces suffered heavy losses in the East African campaign, and northern Mozambique was devastated by a German invasion in the war's latter stages.
+In 1928, the Portuguese government officially demanded monetary reparations from the Weimar Republic for the attack on Maziua, namely 275,000 Reichsmark.